AakaashShroff/SwiggyAPI/README.md

 api.py is a new file that runs this as a flask api service.

 The new add ons along with it are:
-1. Handling one kind of popup with 'Continue' in it.
+1. Handling one extra kind of popup with 'Continue' in it that i missed out previously.
 2. Improved time efficiency
 3. Using Fuzzy Wuzzy to account for typos
 4. Ordering ability with a single post request